We recommend you check your financial aid status often throughout the year by logging on to MyU: My Finances.

 You will receive a University email/postcard with instructions that your eFAAN is available online.
 Your grants and scholarships will be accepted for you by the school.
 If you have been awarded Estimated Federal Work-Study Eligibility you will need to accept or decline your award.
 Also, if you have been awarded any Federal/Alternative loans you will need to accept, decline or reduce your loans.

-Once you have accepted your Federal loans you may need to wait 24 hours before completing Step 5.
+If you have accepted your Federal loans you may need to wait 24 hours before completing Step 4.

-If you accepted Federal loan(s) you will need to complete all required promissory notes, counseling and disclosures before the loans can be disbursed.
+If you accepted Federal loan(s) you will need to complete all required documents (promissory notes, counseling and disclosures) before the loans can be disbursed.
 A promissory note is the legal agreement that you will repay your loan(s).

 Parents wishing to borrow a PLUS loan need to complete the PLUS Active Confirmation Form, and complete the PLUS Master Promissory Note before the funds will disburse to your student’s account.

-If you accept an alternative loan you will need to complete all necessary Alternative Loan documents required by the lender you have chosen.
+If you are applying for an alternative loan you will need to complete all necessary Alternative Loan documents required by the lender you have chosen.

 Disbursement is the process by which financial aid funds are transferred into your student account to pay your bill.
-The amount transferred depends on your award, credits and no financial holds on your record.
-You will be sent a University email indicting that your financial aid has passed to your student account.
+You will be sent a University email indicating that your financial aid has been disbursed.

 Financial aid will begin to disburse approximately one week prior to the start of the semester and continue to disburse throughout the semester, if applicable.
 You will have a credit balance on your student account if your financial aid exceeds the university charges on your student account.
 Sign up for direct deposit to receive your credit balance electronically.

 You will receive a billing notice via your University email account if your financial aid does not cover the balance on your student account.